 MOVIN’ IN CIRCLES

-Ridge Racer V returns us to Ridge City, or at least a larger, more grounded reimagining of it.
-The city’s core layout remains familiar.
+Ridge Racer V returns us to Ridge City, or at least a more expansive and grounded reimagining of it.
+The cityโs core layout remains familiar.
 Many of its landmarks preserved in some form or homage.
-But the vibes are — if not off — at least a little stagnant.
+But the vibes are โ if not off โ at least a bit stagnant.

-This Ridge City has grown more expansive in the five years between PlayStations.
+This Ridge City has grown in the five years between PlayStations.
 Its depths and edges unfurl over a half dozen courses in a steady cadence of four-round grands prix.
-Each track drifts in and out of their interwoven routes but they all revolve around the same nucleus of midtown overpasses and underpasses.
+Each track drifts in and out of the cityโs interwoven routes and converge into a shared nucleus of midtown overpasses and underpasses.

-Aesthetically, this Ridge City rejects its vibrant heritage in favor of sensible realism.
+Aesthetically, this Ridge City rejects its chromatic heritage in favor of sensible realism.
 It feels more subdued.
 Edgier.
 Prettier.
 Sterile.
-I wouldn’t say it’s soulless but it’s not not soulless, either.
+I wouldn’t say it’s soulless but it maybe veers in that direction.

 Ostensibly, it would’ve taken an army of corporations, real estate developers, and contractors to reshape Ridge City into the unrecognizable state it exists in here.
 But it wasn’t enough just redevelop it.
-They had to disrupt it.
-To think they threw all that vulture capital at Ridge City just to make it prettier and shittier.
+They had to โdisruptโ it.
+To think they threw all that vulture capital at Ridge City just for a little sheen.

-They demolished most of the skyline along with its eclectic architecture and half-moon windows.
-In their place are clusters of boxy office towers — perhaps inspired by Shinjuku’s medium rises — but sans the neon wayfinding, tonkatsu ramen houses, or any discernible charm of their own.
-Their nondescript facades sterilize Ridge City’s streetscape.
+Theyโve demolished most of the skyline along with its eclectic pastels and half-moon windows.
+In their place are clusters of boxy office towers โ perhaps inspired by Shinjuku’s medium rises โ but sans the neon wayfinding, tonkatsu ramen houses, or any discernible charm of their own.
+Their nondescript facades sterilize Ridge Cityโs streetscape.
 Their office floors radiate into the night.
-Their branded roof signs are immaculate.
+But their branded roof signs are immaculate.

 Outside the city center, the natural areas and landmarks have been preserved in a loose sense.
 The resort hotel, lighthouse, and petrol station have been renovated to look as bland as possible.
-The promenade’s shops, cafés, and eateries have been razed and replaced with private, fortified villas.
+The promenadeโs shops, cafรฉs, and eateries have been razed and replaced with private, fortified villas.
 Looping, desolate freeways isolate the city outskirts.
-Only when an odd monorail, truck, or airplane grazes overhead does Ridge City suggest people still traverse its spaces, even if it’s just to pass through them.
+Only when an odd monorail, truck, or airplane grazes overhead does Ridge City suggest people still traverse its spaces, even if itโs just to pass through them.

 Lest our loneliness gnaws at us, the local radio DJ chimes in periodically to remind us that big racing things are happening around the city.
-His pep talks trip over amusing mispronunciations of words like “ROO-kie” and “CON-gratulations”.
-He means well, bless him, but we know we’re on our own here.
-Off the mic, he resumes the blazing trance beats and shrill, distorted riffs that juxtapose the city’s drowsy vibe.
-We appreciate the thought but — as we circle the void — they provide little COM-fort.
+His pep talks also include amusing mispronunciations of words like โROO-kieโ and โCON-gratulationsโ.
+He means well, bless him, but we know weโre on our own here.
+Off the mic, he resumes the blazing trance beats and shrill, distorted riffs that juxtapose the cityโs drowsy vibe.
+We appreciate the thought but โ as we circle the void โ they provide little COM-fort.

 THE OBJECTIVE

-Many inventive — if rudimentary — early 3D games like the original Ridge Racer challenge us to interpret their spaces more actively, and place ourselves in worlds they may have struggled to depict in great detail.
-They empower us — not only to suspend our disbelief — but to apply more of our imaginative selves to the experience.
-In this way, the original Ridge City remains an unlikely playground for our curiosity.
+Many inventive โ if rudimentary โ early 3D games like the original Ridge Racer challenge us to actively interpret their spaces, and to place ourselves in worlds they may have struggled to depict in great fidelity.
+They empower us โ not only to suspend our disbelief โ but to engage with it imaginatively and apply more of ourselves to the experience.
+In this way, the original Ridge City remains an unlikely playground for curiosity.

-Meanwhile, the insatiable drive for hyper-detailed realism — spoon fed to the player for convenient, passive consumption — is neither an ends nor means.
-It’s a detour.
-It can support a strong, underlying vision with new things to see along the way, but it contributes little lasting impact on its own.
+Meanwhile, the insatiable drive for more realistic and hyper-detailed visuals โ spoon fed to the player for convenient, passive consumption โ is neither an ends nor means.
+Itโs a byproduct.
+It can absolutely support a strong, underlying vision but it contributes little lasting impact on its own.

 With a quarter century of hindsight, Ridge Racer V may have been my first glimpse at the diminishing returns inherent to the fidelity arms race.
-RRV committed itself to visual spectacle but made few impacts of its own invention.
-It stumbled into the next generation under others’ more calculated terms.
-I imagine a brutal launch development schedule certainly didn’t help.
-More fundamentally, RRV neglected to interrogate how Ridge Racer could thrive as a unique, next gen experience.
-It failed to pave a vision unmoored from the trappings of launch day pageantry, Gran Turismification, and its own lineage.
+RRV committed itself to visual spectacle as it stumbled into the next generation under othersโ more calculated, transactional terms.
+I imagine a brutal launch development schedule certainly didnโt help.
+But more fundamentally, RRV failed to interrogate how Ridge Racer could continue to thrive as a unique, next gen experience, freed from the burdens of Gran Turismification, launch day pageantry, and its own lineage.

-In their dueling visions of Ridge City, the contrasts between Ridge Racer and RRV help illustrate the state of the series over a fascinating period for the genre.
-The original Ridge Racer’s experience endures — not because it had cutting edge graphics for 1993 — but because it cultivates a distinct personality that unfolds as players discover the minutiae of its curves and idiosyncrasies.
-It set the pace for how racers would evolve during the genre’s pioneering renaissance.
-Meanwhile, Ridge Racer V looked stunning — and still plays great — but it retread a well-worn course with few distinct ambitions beyond being filler for a console launch a quarter century ago.
+In their dueling visions of Ridge City, the contrasts between Ridge Racer and RRV help illustrate the state of the series across a fascinating era for the genre.
+The original Ridge Racerโs experience endures โ not because it had cutting edge graphics for 1993 โ but because it cultivates a distinct personality which unfolds as players discover the minutiae of its curves and idiosyncrasies.
+Meanwhile, Ridge Racer V looked stunning, superficially, but it lacked a distinguishable identity beyond obligatorily store display filler for a shiny new console launch.

-And yet, R4 — because of course this would come back to R4 — occupies a universe of its own.
-It holds back little in its aspirations for both sensory impact and realism on its own terms.
-Regardless of how the genre evolved beside it, R4 commits to a vision that rallies its aural, design, and stylistic innovations around a captivating and timeless vibe.
-It’s an experience that — more than 25 years onward — continues to make players feel cool.
+And yet, R4 โ because of course this would come back to R4 โ occupies a fascinating space in a universe apart from its peers.
+It holds back little in its aspirations for sensory impact and realism.
+It strikes a brilliant balance on its own terms.
+Regardless of how the genre was evolving alongside it, R4 commits to a vision that rallies its aural, design, and stylistic innovations around a captivating and timeless vibe.
+Itโs an experience that โ more than 25 years onward โ continues to make uncool players feel cool.

 Truly, R4 spoils us still.